vapor-community/wallet/Sources/VaporWallet/VaporWallet.docc/VaporWallet.md

-# ``PassKit``
+# ``VaporWallet``

 Create, distribute, and update passes and orders for the Apple Wallet app with Vapor.

 ## Overview

-The PassKit framework provides a set of tools shared by the `VaporWalletPasses` and `VaporWalletOrders` frameworks, which includes the two protocols for defining custom models for device data and error logs.
+The `VaporWallet` framework provides a set of tools shared by the `VaporWalletPasses` and `VaporWalletOrders` frameworks, which includes the two protocols for defining custom models for device data and error logs.

 @Row {
     @Column(size: 2) { }